 Again, you may not be the product manager for Zoom breakout rooms or Zoom itself but what I'm encouraging you to do is to think of the ideas in your backlog and quick ways to explain them to users and to get their interest.

 Another issue that you will face is “blah” feedback.
 “I like this”.
 “That's interesting”.
-This is all kind of meh feedback.
-This is not what you want.
+This is all kind of meh feedback, this is not what you want.
 People are being nice to you.
 I want to hear, “ooh”.
 I want to hear, “oh, wow”.
-I want to hear, “is this available?”
+I want to hear, “is this available?”.
 I want that emotional reaction.

 I worked with an entrepreneur who spent $200,000 building a website that nobody went to.
-And he had found an outsourced company to build his dream idea.
+He had found an outsourced company to build his dream idea.
 But the issue with the dream idea is that he wasn't able to market it and didn't quite understand what people would see value in it.
 It was valuable to him, but he hadn't done the research with others.

 And so when he came to me, we started from scratch.
 We built some prototypes to test what people would see on this website.
 And I'll tell you what this website does.
 Imagine that you have a home project and you need a plumber or an electrician.
 While you have to go find somebody, you might be doing it online.
 A lot of people ask their friends or their family.
 The premise of this site was that you would ask your neighbours.
 And so how can you facilitate the asking of neighbours?
 Will you have to find them?
 What neighbourhood are you in?
 And we tested the interest in this idea and we tested how people could find out about it.
 And what we learned led us to create a very bare-bones, no-code website.